8bitbuddhist/PixelMaestro-Studio/docsrc/Device-Tab.rst

 Enabling Live Updates
 ^^^^^^^^^^^^^^^^^^^^^

-With Live Updates enabled, any actions you perform in PixelMaestro Studio are automatically sent to a connected device in real-time.
-Check the *Live Updates* box to enable live updates.
+With Live Updates enabled, any actions you perform in PixelMaestro Studio are automatically sent to connected devices in real-time.
+Check the *Live Updates* box when adding or editing a device to enable live updates.
 This also enables the Map Sections button, which is explained in the next section.

 For an example of a sketch that allows a device to receive live updates, see the :pmarduino:`USB Arduino sketch <USB_Live>` included in the PixelMaestro library.